csinva/csinva.github.io/_notes/ai/psychology.md

 - *Manichaeism* - polarization, believing one side only
 - imagine world with no countries, religion -> would probably be chaos

+# homo deus

+## old problems: famine, war, plague

+- famine, war, plague are less common now -- what will take their place?
+  - if these + ecological equilibrium are solved, do we need more?
+- plague
+  - black death in 1330s - killed between 75-200 mil
+  - smallpox plague in 1500s along with other diseases from Europe tothe Americas
+  - spanish flu 1918 infectedabout 500 mil (1/3 of world population)
+    - 50-100 mil died
+  - covid19 (as of jan 2021)
+    - ~1/2 mil dead
+  - since 1980s, >30 mil AIDS death
+  - "in the arms race between doctors and germs, doctors run faster"
+- war kills many fewer people these days
+  - mutually assured destruction
+  - made things like information / knoweldge more important (e.g. can't loot tech)
+  - Anton Chekhov famously said that a gun appearing in the first act of a play will inevitably be fired in the third ("chekhov's law")
+    - nowadays in real world, may note be the case
+  - terrorism generally works more by evoking outrage

+## new goals: immortality, happiness and divinity

+- immortality
+  - ex.
+Ray Kurzweil at Google trying to "solve death"
+  - in 20th century, life expectancy went from forty to seventy
+  - no clear line separates healing from upgrading
+- happiness
+  - epicurus - happiness is goal of life
+  - bentham/mill - happiness is pleasure - pain
+  - suicide rates are ~25x higher in developed nations
+  - 2 levels
+    - psychological level: happiness depends on expectations rather than objective conditions
+    - biological level: both our expectations and our happiness are determined by our biochemistry
+  - new drugs are constantly being developed and societal standards around them shift
+- divinity
+  - biological engineering - rewriting genetic code
+  - cyborg engineering - adding thinkgs like bionic hands, artificial eyes
+  - engineering of non-organic beings - AIs
+  - many of the the powers classical gods had are now possible through engineering
+- Knowledge that does not change behaviour is useless.
+But knowledge that changes behaviour quickly loses its relevance
+- the study of history aims above all to make us aware of possibilities we don’t normally consider.
+Historians study the past not in order to repeat it, but in order to be liberated from it.
+  - ex. capitalism, feminism, civil rights
+  - ex. lawns
+  - ppl thought living without pharoahs was inconceivable

+## PART I -- *Homo sapiens* Conquers the World

+- emotions are algorithms imbued by genes
+- religions sprung up w agriculture justifying animal cruelty
+- the founding idea of humanist religions such as liberalism, communism and Nazism is that *Homo sapiens* has some unique and sacred essence that is the source of all meaning and authority in the universe
+- no clear distinction between human and animals
+  - evolution implies there is no eternal soul
+- literal meaning of the word ‘individual’ is ‘something that cannot be divided’
+- what happens in the mind that doesn't happen in the brain?
+- possible that the sensations of consciousness / emotion are an unnecessary byproduct
+- clever hans (math horse)
+- *Homo sapiens* is the only species on earth capable of co-operating flexibly in large numbers
+- individuals favor fairness (ex. ultimatum game) but societies tolerate inequality
+- things can have subjective, objective, or intersubjective meaning (e.g. we agree money has value so it does)

+## PART II *Homo Sapiens* Gives Meaning to the World

 # Predictably Irrational

 **by Dan Ariely, 2008**